 Why do you want to use Evernote?
+Do you really know how to use Evernote?
 There’s a lot I could say, but to begin I’ll say one thing: I willingly opened up my wallet to pay for a premium subscription to Evernote.
 I can count on one hand how many services have compelled me to do that.

 I see so many advantages to Evernote and we will explore some of them in depth later.
 But basically it all comes down to this: we are all becoming digital packrats.

 As information becomes more plentiful, we are bombarded with relentless forms of media 24/7, such as blog posts, videos and photos.
 Our computer hard drives are also getting bigger and bigger (500GB hard drives are not uncommon).
 This means we have a huge amount of media material on our computers and no practical way in which to organize it all.
 How do you find that article that you saved to your computer last month about the new Batman movie?
 Or you need to lay your hands right away on a photo taken at your grandmother’s 90th birthday party.
 In all the mess and clutter that makes up your hard drive, finding a particular file could be a very laborious and time consuming task.

 Your brain, amidst all this mess and disorder, just can’t keep up with what it has to remember.
 The mental filing cabinet begins to overflow and you start to get all muddled.
 Enter Evernote to bring order to that chaos.
 With Evernote, you can transfer the contents of your brain to your computer.
 Everything you need to remember can now be stored in your Evernote account for future browsing and searching.
 That’s why, on my iPhone, the Evernote apps are in a folder called “Mark’s Brain”.

 Here is a brief rundown of the features that could make your digital life a lot easier, and how to use Evernote to do just that.